PowerDNS/pdns/pdns/dnsdistdist/docs/reference/protobuf.rst

   This object represents a single protobuf message as emitted by :program:`dnsdist`.

-  .. method:: DNSDistProtoBufMessage:addResponseRR(name, type, class, ttl, blob)
+  .. method:: addResponseRR(name, type, class, ttl, blob)

     Add a response RR to the protobuf message.